EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Problem Overview

-As this work focuses on fast navigation to the goal, we adopt the minimum-time objective used in~\cite{cai2022risk}, but other objectives can also be used.
+As this work focuses on fast navigation to the goal, we adopt the minimum-time objective used in~\cite{cai2022risk}, but other objectives for goal reaching could also be used.
 Intuitively, the objective only assigns stage costs by accumulating the elapsed time before any state falls in the goal region.
-If the state trajectory does not intercept the goal region, the terminal cost further penalizes the estimated time-to-goal.
-Given initial state $\mathbf{x}_0$ and a function $C^{\text{dist}}(\mathbf{x}_t)$ that measures the Euclidean distance between $\mathbf{x}_t$ and the goal, we want to find a control sequence $\mathbf{u}_{0:T-1}$ that solves
+If the state trajectory does not intersect the goal region, the terminal cost further penalizes the estimated time-to-goal.
+Given a function $C^{\text{dist}}(\mathbf{x}_t)$ that measures the Euclidean distance between $\mathbf{x}_t$ and the goal, the minimum-time objective is defined over a state trajectory $\mathbf{x}_{0:T}$ from time $0$ to $T$:

 where the total cost consists of terminal and stage costs:

 where $s^{\text{default}}>0$ is the default speed for estimating time-to-go and $\Delta>0$ is the constant time interval.
 To avoid accumulating costs after arrival at the goal, we use an indicator function $\done{\mathbf{x}_{0:t}}$ that equals $1$ if any state in $\mathbf{x}_{0:t}$ has reached the goal, and equals $0$ otherwise.
 Although $\Delta$ is a constant, the number of time steps required to reach the goal changes according to the robot speed.
 Intuitively, this objective encourages the robot to reach the goal as quickly as possible.